-Mimi Tun Principal, Total Health Management Practice, Mercer Beth Umland Director of Research for Health & Benefits, Mercer
+Mimi Tun Principal, Total Health Management Practice, Mercer

 Originally published Juy 2011

 EHM programs don't exist in a vacuum.
 In the most successful programs, the different components of EHM - prevention, lifestyle management, disease management, Employee Assistance Programs (EAPs), disability and so on - are closely coordinated or integrated to provide a seamless experience for employees.
 Perhaps most important is that health plans should support EHM objectives because the majority of employees interact with their health plan each year.